-GREEN Arrow - This means you can safely turn in the direction of the arrow, if the intersection is clear of other roadway users.
+GREEN Arrow - This means you can turn in the direction of the arrow, if the intersection is clear of other roadway users.
 When the arrow is green, oncoming or crossing traffic should yield to your turning action, but be careful of others making a right turn on red from the other side of the intersection.
 Be alert for signs that prohibit turns at intersections.
 When turning at intersections, always watch for pedestrians crossing in front or from the side of your vehicle.

-Steady YELLOW Traffic Light - This means the traffic light is about to change to red.
-You should slow down and come to a complete stop, if traffic flow to the rear allows.
+Steady YELLOW Traffic Light - This is a warning the traffic signal is about to change to red.
+You should slow down and come to a complete stop, if you can do so before the stop bar.
 If you are already in the intersection when the yellow light comes on, you may continue safely through the intersection.

-Flashing YELLOW Traffic Light - This means slow down, look for any traffic entering the intersection and proceed with caution.
+Flashing YELLOW Traffic Light - This warning means slow down, look for any traffic entering the intersection and proceed with caution.
 If traffic is in the intersection, stop and let the traffic pass before proceeding.

-YELLOW Arrow - This means that the green arrow is ending; you should prepare to stop and yield the right-of-way to oncoming traffic or pedestrians.
+Steady YELLOW Arrow - This means that the green arrow is ending; you should prepare to stop and yield the right-of-way to oncoming traffic or pedestrians.

-Steady RED Traffic Light - This means stop behind the stop line, crosswalk, or intersection until the traffic light turns green.
-When turning right at an intersection, if there is no sign prohibiting a right turn on a red light, you may turn after stopping and yielding to traffic and pedestrians.
+Steady RED Traffic Light - This means stop behind the stop bar, crosswalk, or intersection until the traffic signal turns green.
+When turning right at an intersection, if there is no sign prohibiting a right turn on red, you may turn after stopping and yielding to traffic, including pedestrians.
 Some left turns may be permitted on red when moving from a one-way street onto another one-way street.
-You must yield to all traffic and pedestrians crossing in front or to the side of your vehicle when turning left on red, where permitted
+You must yield to all traffic and pedestrians crossing in front or to the side of your vehicle when turning left on red, where permitted.

-Flashing RED Traffic Light - This means you must stop behind a stop line, crosswalk, or intersection before entering and use the same procedure as you would at a stop sign, by coming to a complete stop, looking both ways before entering the intersection and yielding right-of-way.
+Flashing RED Traffic Light - This means you must stop behind a stop bar, crosswalk, or intersection before entering and use the same procedure as you would at a stop sign, by coming to a complete stop, looking both ways before entering the intersection and yielding right-of-way.

-RED Arrow - This means you must stop and you may not go in the direction of the arrow until the green arrow or light returns on the signal.
+RED Arrow - This means you must stop and you may not go in the direction of the arrow until the green arrow returns.